family & children »

 How do you decide whether mediation is right for you?
 You can find out more below.

-We have a highly regarded specialist family law team.
+We have a highly regarded specialist Family Team.
 We have a high rate of referrals from existing or past clients and are recommended in the Legal 500 and Chambers: "Russell-Cooke is repeatedly praised for offering cost-effective family advice.
 Clients are impressed by the dedication and commitment of the team".

 How do I decide whether mediation is right for me?